The Graveside Speech of Miles Floyd

 My mother became disabled and Mr. E spent the rest of his life taking care of my mother, until 1991, and that’s when he got in bad health.
 What this day means to me, just by me saying thank you was not good enough, I’m going to give you the reason why today is so special to me.

 It was the day after Christmas 1991.
-Mr. E was lying in the bed in the hospital, and that afternoon he opened his eyes and looked at me and beckoned—and that was a happy moment for me for me—because he was, as they said, unconscious.
+Mr. E was lying in the bed in the hospital, and that afternoon he opened his eyes and looked at me and beckoned—and that was a happy moment for me—because he was, as they said, unconscious.
 But anyway he beckoned for me to come his bed, and he looked up at me, and he asked, "Where was my mother?"

 I told him she was sitting in the corner, right by your bedside.
 So, he was speaking in a soft tone.
 [You see] my mother worries a lot, but what Ezell said to me made my day become sad too.
 Because he looked up at me and said he wanted me to do three things for him.
 He knew he wasn’t going to walk out of that hospital.
 And I didn’t want to hear that but he kept saying, “Just listen.”
 And I want to share those three things with you today.